Barbiespec/CarSharing-Report-with-SQL-Queries/README.md

 - Query to find the average demand rate for each weather category (cold, mild, hot) in 2017.
 6. Weather Analysis for the Highest Demand Month in 2017:
 - Query to analyze weather conditions for the month with the highest average demand rate in 2017.

+# Instructions
+1. Clone or download this repository to your local machine.
+2. Open the SQL_queries.sql file to view the SQL queries.
+3. Execute the SQL queries in your preferred SQL database management system (e.g., MySQL Workbench, SQLite).
+4. Review the results and analysis provided by each query.
+5. Refer to the Data_Dictionary.md file for descriptions of table structures and column definitions.

+# Data Source
+The original dataset was obtained from a car-sharing company and includes hourly data on customer demand rates, weather conditions, and temperature.
+Due to privacy considerations, the dataset has been anonymized and sanitized.

+## Author
+[Rosemary ihemeje]

+## License
+This project is licensed under the Datafied Technologies License - see the LICENSE file for details.